ForgeFlow/ras/README.md

        It will show all the connected devices to the WiFi network by their IPs.
 The problem is that you won't know which one matches your RPi.
 You will need to try until you find them, or use the command before connecting the RPi, so that the IP that appears when it is connected would be the right one.

        16.2.2.
 Download a smartphone app called Fing.
-Once it is installed, when you initializa it, it will look for the connected devices to the same network than it, and it will tell you the device description.
+Once it is installed, when you initialize it, it will look for the connected devices to the same network than it, and it will tell you the device description.
 Look for "Raspberry Pi".

     16.3.
 Once we know the RPi IP adress, use the next command with the proper IP: